 As your uterus grows it puts a lot of pressure on the rest of of your body, particularly a large vein on your right side.
 This adds pressure to your legs, which are already under strain from carrying more weight than normal.
 Add this to the swelling caused by the increased amount of blood your body produces during pregnancy, the rise of your progesterone levels which relaxes the walls of your blood vessels and your body is ripe for producing varicose veins.
 Also, if you have a history of varicose veins (of any kind) in your family, then it’s likely you’ll get them too.
 Carrying twins, being overweight, multiple pregnancies and standing for too long can exacerbate the problem as well.

 The signs and symptoms

 If you develop varicose veins of the vulva the symptoms will be hard to miss.
 For starters, your lady bits will be super swollen – it’s not very attractive at all so whatever you do don’t peek in the mirror.
 Looks aside, your bulging vulva will also be very uncomfortable and sore.
 It’s such a sensitive area down there anyway, but in this case your veins are also struggling to pump carbon dioxide and other waste from the vulval tissues which create a toxic build up.
 The good news we hear you ask?Thankfully they have no impact on the baby or birth whatsoever.

 Will they go away?

 Thankfully, yes.
-Most women with varicose veins of the vulva find they disappear a few days after the birth, especially if they didn’t have any other varicose veins prior.
+Most women with varicose veins of the vulva find they disappear a few days after the birth, especially if they didn’t have any other varicose veins prior to pregnancy.
 So if you’re worried they will never leave, you can breath a sigh of relief, because once you birth that baby they will soon be gone.